User Tools

 The Grand Murmuration

-The existence of the Tzeporem can be traced back to 9 major birds of arcane origins, these birds serve as the symbols for each of the 9 tribes and as a group are referred to as the Grand Murmuration.
+The existence of the Tzeporem can be traced back to nine major birds of arcane origins, these birds serve as the symbols for each of the 9 tribes and as a group are referred to as the Grand Murmuration.

 Ashet